mycrl/turn-rs/README.md

 ![design](./design.svg)

 Quasipaa is a streaming media service cluster, which contains multiple independent services, which can be scaled horizontally:
-- **Publish:** </br>
-    The data pushed through various protocols will be pushed to the exchange after processing and demultiplexing.
+* `Publish:` The data pushed through various protocols will be pushed to the exchange after processing and demultiplexing.
-- **Exchange:**  </br>
-    The exchange further processes the Publish data, such as secondary compression, saving as static files, encoding conversion.
+* `Exchange:` The exchange further processes the Publish data, such as secondary compression, saving as static files, encoding conversion.
-- **Core:**  </br>
-    Controls all nodes of the cluster, including load balancing, dynamic scheduling,  authority control, coding and protocol control.
+* `Core:` Controls all nodes of the cluster, including load balancing, dynamic scheduling,  authority control, coding and protocol control.
-* **Object Storage:**  </br>
-    Storing log data and live replay as static files.
+* `Object Storage:` Storing log data and live replay as static files.
-* **Pull:**  </br>
-    The data is repackaged into multiple protocols and distributed to clients.
+* `Pull:` The data is repackaged into multiple protocols and distributed to clients.

 ### Deployment